joelwright-atio/Makeathlon/DataEngineers/DataEngineers.md

 3\.
 Click "Modbus TCP"
-This brings up the Setting box where you can enter the TCP port of 502 (default) And change the IP address to the local ip address of my laptop.
-I will give you the IP adress when you ask for it.
+This brings up the Setting box where you can enter the TCP port of 502 (default) And change the IP address to the local IP address of my laptop.
+I will give you the IP address when you ask for it.
 Click "Modbus Mode" to change it from RTU to TCP
 Click "TCP"
 Change the "Function Code" drop down
 Click "Read Holding Registers (0x03)"
-Change the data ouput format from Binary to Decimal Click "Dec"
+Change the data output format from Binary to Decimal Click "Dec"
 Click "Connect"
 Click "Scan"